Skip to content

 The Evening Inventory

-Before bed, or whenever you have a quiet moment, write down three things: one thing that went well today, one thing you would do differently, and one thing that was not your responsibility.
+Before bed, write down three things: one thing that went well today, one thing you would do differently, and one thing that was not your responsibility.

 The first item builds the habit of noticing what you are doing right, which guilt systematically obscures.
-The second honours the reality that you are not perfect without catastrophising about it.
+The second honours the reality that you are not perfect without catastrophising.
 The third is the most important, because mum guilt often involves taking responsibility for things that are not yours to carry: your baby's temperament, your milk supply, your partner's mood, the weather ruining the park outing.

 The Reframe Exercise